Sounds Fishy

 Find the fishy fibs whilst avoiding the truth

-Before it was considered a condiment, ketchup was sold as a what? pic of ketchup ear-rings
+Before it was considered a condiment, ketchup was sold as a what?

 In the 1970s, what did MI5 try using to detect if someone was lying?

-What unexpected hobby does actor Ryan Gosling enjoy? unusual ryan gosling hobbies
+What unexpected hobby does actor Ryan Gosling enjoy?

 a pacier re-envisioning

-Big Potato’s “Sounds Fishy” is essentially a much pacier reimagining of the superb Balderdash – a 35+ year old boardgame classic that does away with the board and introduces a push your luck scoring mechanic to the deduction.
+Big Potato’s “Sounds Fishy” is essentially a much pacier reimagining of the superb 35+ year old boardgame classic – Balderdash – but it does away with the board and introduces a push your luck scoring mechanic to the deduction.
+Played across multiple rounds with each player taking turns to be a guesser with the aim being to amass the most points in one or two player circuits of the table.

 Pick a fish